Idaho

-For thousands of years, and prior to European colonization, Idaho has been inhabited by native peoples.
-In the early 19th century, Idaho was considered part of the Oregon Country, an area of dispute between the U.S. and the British Empire.
-It officially became a U.S. territory with the signing of the Oregon Treaty of 1846, but a separate Idaho Territory was not organized until 1863, instead being included for periods in Oregon Territory and Washington Territory.
-Idaho was eventually admitted to the Union on July 3, 1890, becoming the 43rd state.
+For thousands of years, and prior to European colonization, Idaho had been inhabited by natives.
+In the early 19th century, Idaho was considered part of the Oregon Country, an area which was disputed between the U.S. and the British Empire.
+Idaho officially became a U.S. territory with the signing of the Oregon Treaty of 1846, but a separate Idaho Territory was not organized until 1863, instead being included for periods in Oregon Territory and Washington Territory.
+The state was eventually admitted to the Union on July 3, 1890, becoming the 43rd state.

 Forming part of the Pacific Northwest (and the associated Cascadia bioregion), Idaho is divided into several distinct geographic and climatic regions.
 The state's north, the relatively isolated Idaho Panhandle, is closely linked with Eastern Washington, with which it shares the Pacific Time Zone—the rest of the state uses the Mountain Time Zone.
 The state's south includes the Snake River Plain (which has most of the population and agricultural land), and the southeast incorporates part of the Great Basin.
-Idaho is quite mountainous, and contains several stretches of the Rocky Mountains.
+Idaho is quite mountainous and contains several stretches of the Rocky Mountains.
 The United States Forest Service holds about 38% of Idaho's land, the highest proportion of any state.

-Industries significant for the state economy include manufacturing, agriculture, mining, forestry, and tourism.
-A number of science and technology firms are either headquartered in Idaho or have factories there, and the state also contains the Idaho National Laboratory, which is the country's largest Department of Energy facility.
+Industries significant for the state economy include manufacturing, agriculture, mining, forestry, science and technology, and tourism.
+Idaho has been a predominantly Republican state since statehood, with the Republican Party dominating in both state and national elections; abortion is severely restricted and the state retains the death penalty, including methods like the firing squad.
+The state contains the Idaho National Laboratory.
 Idaho's agricultural sector supplies many products, but the state is best known for its potato crop, which comprises around one-third of the nationwide yield.
-The official state nickname is the "Gem State", a figurative expression which references Idaho's natural beauty.
+Its official state nickname is the "Gem State".